-- 229 Emergency telephones are provided in the tunnel next to the slow lane at approximately 100m intervals. - 230 Each phone also has an amber light next to it that can be switched on to indicate to the motorist the OCC's intention to communicate with him/her in the MCE and KPE tunnel.
-The motorist can pick up the phone set to speak to the OCC. - 231 Radio break-in is an important tool for the OCC to communicate with motorists in the tunnel during an emergency and as a good driving habit, motorists are encouraged to tune into an FM radio channel before entering the tunnel.
+- 242 Emergency telephones are provided in the tunnel next to the slow lane at approximately 100m intervals. - 243 Each phone also has an amber light next to it that can be switched on to indicate to the motorist the OCC's intention to communicate with him/her in the MCE and KPE tunnel.
+The motorist can pick up the phone set to speak to the OCC.